dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2403: Arts offer profound societal insights and enrich lives.
+### T2403: Arts and literature enrich society and deepen our understanding of ourselves and the world.

 |Support|
 |---|